Is American English Going To Take Over British English Completely? - Slashdot

 However, as something of an American Anglophile, I hope it stays the way it is now, I love it.
 I'd hate to see th

+where the particular form of British English that I'm thinking about hasn't

+You cannot include a mention of American t-flapping without considering British and International t-glotallization; and hence other mutations that aren't applicable to American forms.
+RP frowns upon all mutations (which is not true of "Queen's English", upper-class English, which follows Cockney to a surprising extent), so is not a good point of origin for showing that American English changes where British English does not.
+British English has absolutely shown its own distinct regional mutations, as have o

 What do they speak in India?
-(Score:4, Interesting)
+(Score:5, Interesting)

 Doubt it.
 Whatever's spoken in India will probably be the winner, and that's a mismash of British education, American use and Indian application (e.g., "do the needful").